Easy Halloween Spider Web Cookies

 The equipment and supplies required for this are important, but fairly basic:

-Rolling Pin - I recommend using the type linked, to get a perfectly even roll - important, when it comes to decorated cookies!
+Rolling Pin - I recommend using a Rolling pin with adjustable thickness guides, to get a perfectly even roll - important, when it comes to decorated cookies!

 Cookie Cutters - You’ll want round cookie cutters, ideally without a scalloped edge.
 I like to do these 3-4" in diameter - big enough to get a nice design going, without being unwieldy about it.

 Frosting Bags - I like to use disposable bags for this, personally.
-You’ll want one for each colour you do, plus an extra for the white.
+You’ll want a separate piping bag for each colour you do, plus an extra pastry bag for the white icing.

 Toothpicks - Any basic toothpick will work for this - you’re just using it to drag icing outward on the cookie, to create the swags in the design.